surajrajagopal/go-concepts/README.md

         len - number of elements in the slice.

         cap - The capacity of the slice is the number of elements in the underlying array starting from the index from which the slice is created.

-        It indicates the maximum number of elements these structures can hold before they need to allocate more memory.

         Capacity is calculated from the starting index of the slice to the end of the original array.